nicholas-crawford/todoappv3/README.md

 # Todo App V3 (TodoMVC Clone)

 This app was modelled around [TodoMVC](https://todomvc.com/examples/react/) with React and Typescript.
+I'm still currently working on this one!
+Keep an eye out for changes.

 ## How to run the application: